softcomui/sfc/_careers/marketing/digital-marketing.md

     - Passion for building new technical skills and inquisitive mindset
     - Absolute team player
     - Observational, listening and consultative approach within working groups.

+    To apply, kindly send an email to people@softcom.ng
 ---